The One Factor That Determines Your Fitness Success

 Don’t be too hard on yourself if you miss a scheduled day, it’s not the end of the world!
 Life happens and you can’t always fit in everything.
 Get back to it the next day possible and remember it’s consistency, not perfection that you’re aiming for.

 If nothing else, keep in mind that something is better than nothing.
-Once you’re consistent with exercise it will become part of your routine and be easier and easier to not only find ways to fit it in, but feel easier to do.
+Once you’re consistent with exercise it will become part of your routine.
+It gets easier and easier to fit it in, and easier and easier to perform.